adoolaeghe/CV/README.md

 #### Communication

-My good communication with my team was critical to my role in a contemporary art gallery, I had to facilitate the visitor engagement with the work displayed and regularly publicly speak to present the exhibiton in front of potential collectors.
-This communication were particularly beneficial during my final project when working on a team with 3 other developers.
+My communication with my team was critical in my role in a contemporary art gallery, I had to facilitate the visitor engagement with the work displayed and regularly speak publicly to present the exhibiton in front of potential collectors.
+This strength was particularly beneficial during my final project when working on a team with 3 other developers.
 I can also fluently speak in french and english :fr::gb:
+(agile practises)

 #### Team-Player

-I have worked in a variety of context sharpening my interpersonal skills.
+I have worked in a variety of contexts sharpening my interpersonal skills.
 I am good at reaching a compromise, allowing flexibility that can lead to new approaches for finding a solution.
 At Makers Academy, I intentionally decided to work in groups when given the opportunity, adding a crucial dimension and motivation to my learning.

 ## Education